Wizcorp/express-rested/README.md

 This enables updating of the resource value.
 The `info` argument is like the one in the constructor.
 If the data in `info` is not what it's supposed to be, you may throw an error to bail out.
 To support partial updates (PATCH), please allow `edit()` to accept a partial object.
 If you don't want to accept partial objects, please throw an error when you detect this to be the case.
+The `edit` method should never write an `id`, as that is the job of the constructor and the optional `createId` method (see below).

 Required for HTTP method: PUT, PATCH